Sarah Dessen: Film adaptations

 The 2003 romantic comedy-drama film How to Deal starring Mandy Moore, Allison Janney, Dylan Baker, Peter Gallagher and Trent Ford was based on both That Summer and Someone Like You.

 On May 30, 2019, it was announced that Netflix had purchased the rights to adapt three of Dessen's books into films: This Lullaby, Along for the Ride, and Once and for All.
 In June 2021, it was announced The Truth About Forever was added to the Dessen books obtained by Netflix to be adapted into a feature film.
 Along for the Ride was released on May 6, 2022.
+In July 2023, Dessen shared online that Netflix was no longer moving forward with other adaptations.